 This sector includes the beginning of Te Aranui o Pōneke (the Great Harbour Way) route within Wellington City boundaries.
-The route enters from Hutt City where Horokiwi Road meets State Highway 2 and follows the motorway along the western harbour, past Ngauranga and along the Hutt Road to Kaiwharawhara.
+The route enters from the Hutt City where Horokiwi Road meets State Highway 2 and follows the motorway along the western harbour, past Ngauranga and along the Hutt Road to Kaiwharawhara.
 The National Cycleway will also follow this route as it enters Wellington City from the north.

-7.10 Sector 10 - Trelissick Park and Environs
+7.10 Sector 10 - Trelissick Park and environs

 Trelissick Park lies in a deep gorge that separates Wadestown and Highland Park on the slopes of Te Ahumairangi Hill, from Ngaio.
-It contains a rich mix of regenerating forest, the railway line on the south and west boundaries and the Korimako and Kaiwharawhara streams that run along the base of the valley.
+It contains a rich mix of regenerating forest, the railway line along the south and west boundaries, Ngaio Gorge Road on the northern boundary and the Korimako and Kaiwharawhara Streams between them along the base of the valley.
+During the building of the railway line, the Kaiwharawhara Stream was blocked and a tunnel blasted through the hillside to make a new stream link with Otari-Wilton's Bush.
 Trelissick Park creates an ecological corridor from the harbour to both the Outer Green Belt and the north-western suburbs.

-Tracks have existed within the park for many years but the steep sides of the gorge, railway embankment and the stream itself limit the network.
-The primary track forms part of the Northern Walkway and is a link (via the street network) between Te Ahumairangiand Mount Kaukau.
+Some tracks have existed within the park for many years but many were totally overgrown until reopened from the 1990s.
+Other new tracks have been formed.
+However, the steep sides of the gorge, railway embankment and the stream itself limit the network.
+The primary track forms part of the Northern Walkway and is a link (via the street network) between Te Ahumairangi and Mount Kaukau.
 Older tracks follow the stream or are remnants of historic access ways and construction routes.
+A portion of the Te Araroa Trail and the Sanctuary to Sea Walkway now also traverse the park.
 Major tracks tend to be wide and wellmaintained but with varying gradients, frequent flights of steps, and problems with erosion and slips.
 There are several narrow tracks for local use.
-Tracks link the five access points into the park for walkers, and the park is closed to mountain bikers.
+Tracks link the six access points into the park for walkers (only one currently on the Wadestown/Highland Park side) and the park is closed to mountain bikers.